demisto/content/Packs/CortexXDR/README.md

 ### 9. xdr-get-distribution-versions
 ---
-Get a list of all the agent versions to use for creating a distribution list.
+Gets a list of all the agent versions to use for creating a distribution list.
 ##### Required Permissions
 **FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command